-4. Remove the bulb holder mounting screw, and lift up the bulb holder which you want to replace.
+4. Remove the Charcoal Filter if it has, Then Remove the bulb holder mounting screw, and lift up the bulb holder which you want to replace.

 - 5. Replace bulb with a 30 watt appliance bulb. - 6.
 Replace the bulb holder, if damaged. - Slide the bottom of the vent cover into place.
 Push the top and slide right until it snaps into place.
 Replace the mounting screws.
 Plug in microwave oven or reconnect power.